Welcome to Hudson Labs. Experience AI built for institutional investors - the precision of a terminal with the adaptability of AI.

 Source document selection for Co-Analyst query building:

-By default, the Co-Analyst will query either its content library (transcripts, releases, 10-Qs and 10-Ks and conference calls) OR the web, depending on your query.
+By default, the Co-Analyst will query either its content library (transcripts, releases, 10-Qs and 10-Ks , conference calls, presentations, and proxies) OR the web, depending on your query.

-Specify which sources to use in your prompt or by using Customize.
+If you prefer, you can select which sources to use by using Customize.

 For any document not available in the default content library, navigate to the Filings & Transcripts tab to select it directly.